yanmingong/yanmingong.github.io/_pages/home.md

 Yanmin Gong is an assistant professor in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, where she directs the Trustworthy and Intelligent Networked Systems (TINS) Lab.
 She is a recipient of the prestigious **<strong>NSF CAREER Award</strong>** and **NSF CRII Award**.
 She received a Ph.D. degree in electrical and computer engineering at the University of Florida, an M.S. degree in electronic engineering at Tsinghua University, and a B.E. degree in electronics and information engineering at Huazhong University of Science & Technology.

 ### Research Interests
-My current research interests focus on the intersections of machine learning, security and privacy, and wireless networking, with applications to healthcare and Internet of things.
+My current research interests include wireless networking, edge computing, machine learning, and security and privacy.

 ### Selected Honors and Awards
 - NSF CAREER Award, 2021
 - IEEE Computer Society Technical Committee on Scalable Computing (TCSC) Early Career Researchers Award for Excellence in Scalable Computing, 2021